 (6) A person who contravenes subsection (1), (2) or (3) commits an offence.

-[Section 34 amended by No. 68 of 2004 s.
+[Section 34 amended: No. 68 of 2004 s.
 43; No. 16 of 2008 s.
 10.]

 35. Underground manager, appointment and functions of

 (1) The principal employer of every mine employing any person underground must appoint a person qualified for appointment in respect of that mine under subsection (2) or (3) to be the underground manager for the mine with responsibility to control and supervise the underground mining operations on a daily basis.